-José de Guimarães he collected to understand the other (the quality of being) and others – that which is different, that has a heritage and habits that are radically different from his own.
-The artist refers to his project as a spiritual project, as a (individual) journey in the form of a circle in which a kind of (eternal) return to the very condition of the (collective) origin takes place.
-In a way, this journey is a spiritual exercise, in the broadest sense of the term, a reiterated ritual, a way of proceeding, a renewed and always demanding discovery, the discovery of oneself through the other.This art collection corresponds to the mental map, to the atlas that the artist drew through the trips he structured in his artistic and humanist research.
-The result is a combination of pieces that translate concerns, obsessions, the imagination whose nature is a porous, mestizo, cannibalistic being.
+José de Guimarães he collected to understand the other (the quality of being) and the others – that which is diverse, that has heritage and habits radically different from his own.
+The artist refers to his project as a spiritual project, as an (individual) journey in the form of a circle in which a kind of (eternal) return to the very condition of the (collective) origin takes place.
+In a way, this trip is a spiritual exercise, in the broadest sense of the term, a repeated ritual, a way of proceeding, a renewed and always demanding discovery, the discovery of oneself through the other.This art collection corresponds to the mental map, the atlas that the artist was drawing through the journeys that he structured in his artistic and humanist research.
+The result is a combination of pieces that translate concerns, obsessions, the imaginary whose nature is a porous, mestizo, cannibalistic being.
 The theme of death is predominant, not least because of the omnipresence of funerary pieces, but also because of the archaeological nature of the collections.Discover the characteristics of each collection included in the International Arts CenterJosé de Guimarães.

-This collection demonstrates the multiplicity of the wealth of this land.
-Stone, wood, ceramics became support in a unique collage of beauty and complexity, in this vast domain that brings together about 300 pieces.
-The play Costa Centro-Norte (Peru), 700 – 1000 AD — is a good example of the ideological complexity and intensity of the movements of peoples and ideas that took place at the end of the period known as the Middle Horizon or Huari.
-During these centuries, a large amount of materials was produced, especially textiles, of northern origin, which are found in places on the central coast, such as the great sanctuary of Pachacámac, on the outskirts of the current city of Lima.
-In addition, local imitations of fabrics that reproduce the iconography of northern productions were produced in these valleys of the Peruvian central coast.
-The theme of death became, among the Aztecs, or Mexicas, an image “of the State”, its main emblem, the skull, appearing in many artistic supports: codices, architectural decoration or, as in this case, stone sculpture.
+This collection demonstrates the multiplicity of this land's richness.
+Stone, wood, ceramics became the support in a unique collage of beauty and complexity, in this vast domain that gathers around 300 pieces.
+The piece Costa Centro-Norte (Peru), 700 – 1000 AD — is a good example of the ideological complexity and intensity of the movements of populations and ideas that took place at the end of the period that we know as the Middle Horizon or Huari.
+During these centuries, a large amount of materials were produced, especially textiles, of northern origin, which can be found in places on the central coast, such as the great sanctuary of Pachacámac, on the outskirts of present-day Lima.
+Furthermore, in these valleys on the Peruvian central coast, local imitations of fabrics have been produced that reproduce the iconography of northern productions.
+Among the Aztecs, or Mexicas, the theme of death became a “State” image, with its main emblem, the skull, appearing in many artistic supports: codices, architectural decoration or, as in this case, stone sculpture.
 The Aztecs founded a great empire, whose capital, Mexico-Tenochtitlan, was one of the most important cities in pre-Columbian America.
-All these objects were part of funerary remains that reflected the importance that the deceased had had in life, within his community.
-This practice was common to all Andean cultures throughout the Pre-Hispanic Period and survived even after the arrival of the Spaniards, creating a complex religious syncretism between the new Christian beliefs and the ancient Andean rites.
+All these objects were part of funerary spoils that reflected the importance that the deceased had had in life, within his community.
+This practice was common to all Andean cultures throughout the Pre-Hispanic Period and survived even after the arrival of the Spaniards, creating a complex religious syncretism between the new Christian beliefs and the old Andean rites.

-The collection of Chinese art gathered byJosé de Guimarãesrepresents one of the most significant periods in China's cultural and artistic history.
-The collection of jades, bronzes and terracotta is an approach to an imaginary that reflects the matrix structures of the ethical and aesthetic thought of Chinese civilization.
-The ritual, ceremonial, sacrificial and transcendental nature of the objects is the fundamental element for the choice of materials.Some of the objects included in this collection are the jade weapons played a fundamental role in the context of sacred rituals and official state ceremonies, being used either as sacrificial objects or as symbols of power; Glazed terracotta stove models were quite popular during the Han dynasty, as an essential element of everyday food preparation.
-The square or rectangular opening lower in the center was used to place the wood and keep the temperatures high.
-And finally, similar to ding (鼎) type vessels, hu (壺) type wine jugs were profusely produced throughout the Bronze Age, however with specific characteristics according to the trends of the time, both in terms of form and in terms of decoration.
-Traditionally, hu are pear-shaped wine containers with two side handles, which may have a lid.
-During the Shang dynasty they were often decorated with large taotie masks (饕餮), while during the Western Zhou dynasty ornamentation with real animals was privileged.
+The collection of Chinese art assembled byJosé de Guimarães represents one of the most significant periods in China's cultural and artistic history.
+The collection of jades, bronzes and terracotta is an approximation to an imaginary that reflects the matrix structures of the ethical and aesthetic thought of Chinese civilization.
+The ritual, ceremonial, sacrificial and transcendental nature of the objects is the fundamental element for the choice of materials.Some of the objects included in this collection are jade weapons, which played a fundamental role in the context of sacred rituals and official State ceremonies, being used either as sacrificial objects or as symbols of power; Glazed terracotta stove models were very popular during the Han Dynasty as an essential element of daily life in food preparation.
+The square or rectangular opening below the center was used to place firewood and maintain high temperatures.
+And finally, like the ding (鼎) type vessels, the hu (壺) type wine jars were profusely produced throughout the Bronze Age, presenting, however, specific characteristics according to the trends of the time, both in terms of form and in terms of decoration.
+Traditionally, hu are pear-shaped wine vessels with two handles on the side and may have a lid.
+During the Shang dynasty they were often decorated with large taotie (饕餮) masks, while during the Western Zhou dynasty real animal ornamentation was privileged.